David Zubik: Bishop of Pittsburgh

 Pope Benedict XVI appointed Zubik the twelfth bishop of Pittsburgh on July 18, 2007.
 He was installed on September 28, 2007.
 After his installation, Zubik declined to take up residence at the episcopal mansion in Pittsburgh, the bishop's residence since 1949.
 He instead moved into Saint Paul Seminary, explaining that the Catholic church needed to move away from being "attached to buildings".

 In April 2009, Zubik held a Service of Apology at St. Paul Cathedral, where he begged the "forgiveness of anyone hurt by the Church... in any way."
 Under Zubik, the diocese implemented a policy of reporting all allegations of sexual abuse to law enforcement.
-Zubik in 2010 handed off the case of Reverend David Dzermejko to the Vatican after a diocese review board found credible allegations of child sexual abuse against him.
-The diocese had removed Dzermejko as pastor of Mary, Mother of the Church Parish in Charleroi, Pennsylvania in June 2009 after a couple informed the diocese that he had sexually abused their son.
+Zubik in 2010 handed off the case of David Dzermejko to the Vatican after a diocese review board found credible allegations of child sexual abuse against him.
+The diocese had removed Dzermejko as pastor of Mary, Mother of the Church Parish in Charleroi in June 2009 after a couple informed the diocese that he had sexually abused their son.
 Another man came forward to say that Dzermejko had abused him as a child.
 Dzermejko was removed within 48 hours of the diocese receiving the first allegation.

-In 2018, after the Tree of Life Synagogue shooting in Pittsburgh that left 12 people dead, Zubik strongly condemned anti-Semitism and called for prayers for the victims.
+In 2018, after the Tree of Life Synagogue shooting in Pittsburgh that left 12 people dead, Zubik strongly condemned antisemitism and called for prayers for the victims.

-In August 2020, Zubik and the diocese were sued by several survivors of sexual abuse.
-The plaintiffs claimed that Wuerl had broken a promise he made in 1994 not to reassign Reverend Leo Burchianti to another parish.
-Burchianti had been accused of sexually abusing at least eight boys.
+In August 2020, Zubik and the diocese were named in civil litigation related to sexual abuse by diocesan personnel.
+The plaintiffs claimed that Wuerl had broken a promise he made in 1994 not to reassign Leo Burchianti to another parish following accusations of sexually abusing at least eight boys.
 However, Wuerl and Zubik gave Burchianti a voluntary work assignment at St. John Vianney Manor, a home for retired priests.
 Burchianti remained there from 1995 to 2012 and died in 2013.
 Zubik has also been named as a defendant in other sex abuse lawsuits involving the diocese as well.

 In November 2023, Zubik underwent back surgery to correct collapsing discs, the sixth such procedure he has had.